cds-consensys/block-explorer/docs/design.md

 ## Network implementation differences

 There is possibility of implementation differences across blockchain
     networks.
-For example ganache* vs (mainnet and rinkeby) differ in the value One in the implementation of `getTransaction()`.
-The `status` attribute is:
-       - '0x01' on ganache
-       - '0x1' on  mainnet and rinkeby
+For example `getTransaction()` returns an object with the property `status: '0x01'` on a ganache network while mainnet and rinkeby return the object with `status: '0x1'`

 ### Work around
-  - Constrain web3 access to one module isolating concerns there.
-This module will expose a limited web3 API interface to interact with the different block chains.
+  - Constrain Web3 access to one module isolating concerns there.
+This module will expose a limited Web3 API interface to interact with the different block chains.

  - Lack of knowledge of current best practices and work flow in this space.
    This is an opportunity to investigate the developer flow as well as